KevinCoble/SwiftNNTrainer/Manual/NetworkTab.md

 After each change to the network topology or the layer settings, the validity of the network is determined.
 A network is valid if  the size of the input dimensions fit the layer settings for the first layer, each layers output fits the settings of the next layer, and the resizing of data performed by the layers results in a final data output that matches the output dimensions given.

 The result of the validity check is shown in the Network Validity field on the Network tab.

+## Number of parameters
+After each change to the network topology or the layer settings, the number of parameters used by the network is calculated and displayed in this field.
+The number of parameters is the total number of weight and bias terms used by all layers.
+It can give a rough estimate to the complexity, and hence the speed of training, of a network.